-They say as follows (in the same paper which contains the attack on Mr. Dickens) in an article headed into the prayer-meetings.
-Come in on any day, and at half an hour, and be honest to the convictions of your own mind, and you will no longer doubt.
-We have now completed eleven months of the daily meetings.
-The high and the low, the rich and the poor, must strive upon a common level.
-And day after day, day after day, they meet for prayer.
-The spot is holy ground.
-It was said by a Philadelphian, who spoke of his own personal knowledge; that at the prayer-meetings at the Bedford Springs, President Buchanan was a daily attendant, and that he never missed but one meeting while he was in the place, and that was ewing to sickness; that he took a deep and solemn interest in knowing all that he could of the progress of the great revival, and especially in our great 'So God is in the midst of us, in his amazing and wonderful power.
+It was said by a Philadelphian, who spoke of his own personal knowledge, that at the prayer-meetings at the Bedford Springs, President Buchanan was a daily attendant, and that he never missed but one meeting while he was in the place, and that was owing to sickness; that he took a deep and solemn interest in knowing all that he could of the progress of the great revival, and especially in our great And the close of this article is,- 'So God is in the midst of us, in his amazing and wonderful power.
 Every day we see new tokens of it.
 God is reviving his work.
 Sinners are coming to Just think of the profit of this attendance on the prayer-meetings (considered simply as a business transaction) to Mr. Buchanan!
 Why, a pirate would attend them, if it paid him half as well!
-The hour daily which he spends in this way, gains him the recommendation of all the 'religious' newspapers in the country, and the votes of three-quarters of all their readers.
-It is the very most efficient and remunerative method of 'stump-speaking,' for bim to sit an hour daily, silent, solemn and lachrymose, at a prayermeeting.
+The hour daily which he spends in this way, gains him the recommendation of all the 'religious' newspapers in the country, and the votes of three-quarters of all their resders.
+It is the very most efficient and remunerative method of 'stump-speaking,' for him to sit an hour daily, silent, solemn and lachrymose, at a prayermeeting.
 If he does that, he will secure, first, eulogy as a pious man, or as piously disposed, from all the 'religious' papers; next, their silence in regard to any amount of political and moral profligacy; and lastly, the suffrages of their readers at the next election, though he should recommend, at the same time, the legalization of the slave trade.
 That would be a mere camel, easily swallowed and promptly digested.
 TRIBUTE TO DEPARTED WORTH.

-Digo, in Raynham, Mass., on the 4th instant, Mrs.
+Dign, in Raynham, Mass., on the 4th instant, Mrs. ELIZA ANN, wife of Mr. Samuel Gillmore, and daughter of Mr. Caleb and Mrs. Chloe Easton, of North Bridgewater, aged 40 years.
+C. K. W.

-ELIZA ANN, wife of Mr. Samuel Gillmore, and daughter of Mr. Caleb and Mrs. Chloe Easton, of Seldom has a bereavement fallen more suddenly or sadly on a large circle of relations and friends-and Identified by complexion with the proscribed African race, still Mrs. Gilmore, by her many virtues and endowments, secured the respect and esteem of all who made her acquaintance-while her gentle and amiable spirit wrung, even from those who hold the proscribed colored race most in disesteem, the admission that, after all, she was a model woman, and one whom multitudes of the most favored might study to advantage.
-She was ever the devoted friend of the Asti-Slavery Cause.
+Seldom has a bereavement fallen more suddenly or sadly on a large circle of relations and friends-and surely it is not often that a loss to survivors could be greater gain to the departed.
+Identified by complexion with the proscribed African race, still Mrs. Gilmore, by her many virtues and endowments, secured the respect and esteem of all who made her acquaintance-while her gentle and amiable spirit wrung, even from those who hold the proscribed colored race most in disesteem, the admison that, after all, she was a model woman, and one whom multitudes of the most favored might study to advantage.
+She was ever the devoted friend of the Anti-Slavery Cause.
 A Church that has yet to learn the first principles of Christianity, that drove her grandfather from its doors, tore up his pew and hove t out after him, of course she abjured, and all that it fellowships.
-But to the Church of the first-born, whose names are written in heaven, she gave good surely it is not often that a loss to survivors could be North Bridgewater, aged 40 years.
+But to the Church of the first-born, whose names are written in heaven,' she gave good evidence of union.
+As her life was beautiful, so her departure was peaceful and delightful, giving her sorrowing friends he fullest assurance that her footsteps may be most safely followed .- Cox.
+A hunter of alligators has captured four hundred in the swamps near New Orleans since May.